vitkx/rails-vue-demo/README.md

 - No longer depends on JQuery for API calls (replaced by Axios)
 - Vuex is now replaced by Pinia to handle state management

-Nonetheless, a lot of opinions and conventions from the previous version remain valid, you may have a look at the original blog post for details (https://guillaume.barillot.me/2017/12/02/how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack/).

 Boostrapping the plumbing for basic stuff can take some time, but once you get the basic it's pretty easy to extend and to get really efficient with Vue + Rails.
 With this example you have